-As with all our hardware buying guides – those ones in the box on the right there – we’ll keep updating these picks with fresh pricing details and newly-released displays that sufficiently impress in testing.
+As with all our hardware buying guides, we’ll keep updating these picks with fresh pricing details and newly-released displays that sufficiently impress in testing.
 You can also keep an eye on the best gaming monitor prices through our Deals tag.

 - AOC 24G2U - the best 144Hz gaming monitor

-- BenQ Mobiuz EX2710 - the best budget HDR monitor
+- BenQ Mobiuz EX2510S - the best budget HDR monitor

 - AOC C27G2ZU - the best 240Hz gaming monitor

 - AOC Agon AG273QX - the best 1440p gaming monitor

 - AOC CQ32G3SU/BK - the best large 16:9 gaming monitor

 - BenQ Mobiuz EX3410R - the best ultrawide gaming monitor